 I have a thing for moss balls, outdoor moss, and pretty much anything mossy, so this large moss mat was right up my alley.
 You get 2 sq. ft. in this package and I only need a corner of it for my project today.
 I can’t wait to show you what I’m going to do with the rest. tee hee.

-I just rolled out the mat and cut it to fit the pool noodle and then hot glued it in place.
+Simply roll out the mat and cut it to fit the pool noodle.
+Then, hot glued it in place.

-I slid it into the feeder and then began to add my succulents by poking a hole with a screwdriver.
+I slide it into the feeder and begin to add my succulents by poking a hole with a screwdriver.
 Before attaching the succulents, I used hot glue to secure them in place.

 After taking a minute to stick them all in, my succulent planter is done and ready to hang.
 Yay!

 It looks perfect above my faux shipping crate table and helps make my patio feel more cozy.

 Now, I know most anything can be turned into a succulent planter, so take a peek around your home and see if there’s something that you could use to create you own mini garden.
 It’s fun!

 Share to inspire others to get their craft on. ♥ Thank you!

 Up next, I have another fun repurposed project to show you making use of this artist’s clipboard I found in the trash.
 Doesn’t it make you want to join me on my junkin’ adventures?
 I need a bus… Click here to see!